When it comes to living a minimalist lifestyle, there are no rules or requirements. Everyone implements it in different ways.

 4. They don't succumb to the pressures of society.

 Trends, whims, and advertising are of little meaning to minimalists.
 Many focus on their personal style or taste.
 They buy/own what meets their needs, not what is considered cool.
 It is common for minimalists to focus on durability in their choices, rather than aesthetics.
+For example, increasing numbers of minimalists are choosing not to own and to rent instead.

 5. They don't try to please everyone.